East Anglia radar planning application and approval Q&As

 Will the land be made good after the building work?

 The Met Office is committed to sustainable development and any flora removed during the building work will be replaced or replanted.
+Given that the site is a brownfield area just large enough to house the radar, this will be minimal.

 Is it true that that if the radar gets built, the Met Office will be able to veto all further planning applications in the area?